-F1 Chelmsford Rail Depot

-F2 Harlow Mill Rail Station

-F3 Marks Tey Rail Depot

-F4 Port of Harwich
+Site D2

-D2 Ballast Quarry, Fingringhoe
+Address Ballast Quay, Fingringhoe

+District Colchester

+Area: 11.66 ha

-- 1. Safeguarded status is withdrawn once the current permitted mineral extraction at Fingringhoe Quarry is completed. - 2.
-Only excavated mineral from Fringringhoe Quarry shall be exported by barge. - 3.
-Not suitable for importation and onward distribution by road due to lack of suitable infrastructure.
+1. Safeguarded status would be withdrawn once the current permitted mineral extraction at Fingringhoe Quarry is completed.

+2. Only excavated mineral from Fingringhoe Quarry shall be exported by barge.

+3. This site is not suitable for the importation and onward distribution of mineral by road due to the lack of suitable infrastructure.